codeananda/technical_articles/README.md

 * [Top Python ETL Tools for 2021](https://blog.panoply.io/top-9-python-etl-tools-and-when-to-use-them) (with code snippets)
 * [Top BI Tools Of 2021—And How To Choose The Right One](https://blog.panoply.io/top-25-business-intelligence-tools-and-how-to-decide)
 * [5 Ways to Create a Data Dictionary + (Free Template!)](https://blog.panoply.io/how-to-create-a-data-dictionary)

+**Other**
+* [Salesforce Testing: Actionable Tips for Beginners](https://www.startupguys.net/salesforce-testing-actionable-tips/) - (no attribution) - a short 800 word article for SEO backlink purposes written for [Functionize](https://www.functionize.com/)